Environmental, Social, and Governance (ESG)

 Strength in numbers

-Your employees will automatically become investors in businesses both in the UK and overseas when they are invested in a default fund.
+Your employees will automatically become investors in businesses both in the UK and overseas when they haven't made an investment decision and so are automatically invested in the default fund.
 This means that if responsible investment is integrated throughout the default, or if there are dedicated ESG funds that they can choose from in the self-select range, there is a real opportunity with your employees' pension contributions and their investments, to bring about positive change in the many businesses they are invested in.
 Responsible investment is integrated across all of our default funds, and we also offer the Stewardship lifestyle default.
 Please see below for more information.

 Responsibility built in

 With Aviva you can be reassured that ESG factors have been considered across all our default funds.
-Responsible investment is integrated across My Future Focus, our default fund, which uses regional tilts to focus on companies that score more highly in ESG terms.
-Our My Future default solution invests in the BlackRock World ESG Insights Equity strategy.
-This strategy has been designed in conjunction with BlackRock, who will manage the strategy and who also oversee the asset allocation of My Future.
+Responsible investment is integrated across My Future Focus, our default fund, which uses ESG research from our inhouse team of more than 30 responsible investment analysts.
+Along with regional tilts, this dedicated resource helps to enhance the focus of the fund on companies that score better in ESG terms.
+Our My Future default solution invests in the BlackRock World ESG Insights Equity Fund.
+We have designed this fund together with BlackRock, who manages the strategy and who also oversees the asset allocation of My Future.
 We also offer the Stewardship lifestyle default, the first lifestyle default of its kind, which enables customers to invest responsibly throughout their retirement journey.

 Financial performance is still our number one consideration – in our Stewardship, My Future and My Future Focus funds.
-We believe investing responsibly or helping firms become better businesses can lead to better financial performance over the long term.
+We believe investing responsibly and therefore helping firms become better businesses can lead to better financial performance over the long term.

 Want to find out more about ethical investing?
 Read our article on investing sustainably through your pension.